espruino/EspruinoDocs/info/Troubleshooting Bangle.js.md

 Clock is a specific app which is launched at startup.
 The clock app could be selected in settings menu.

 A widget is a piece of code which could run in background like a pedometer.
 Several widgets can run at the same time in addition to an app.

+### I did a firmware update and now Bangle.js hangs showing `BANK0 INVALID`

+This means that the firmware update has failed and the Bangle's firmware is broken.

+It's easy enough to fix though - the bootloader still works, so just follow the instructions on https://www.espruino.com/Firmware+Update#nrf52 to perform a DFU update.